mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:

 name:     Bloodsun Hellion
-text:     Enemies in the 3 spaces in front of this minion have -2 Attack.
+text:     Enemies in the 3 spaces in front of this minion have -2⚔️.

 name:     Cannon of MECHAZ0R
 text:     **Ranged** (2)